-What will this mean for your Local Search Rank Checker and Local Search Audit reports?
+What will this mean for your Local Rank Tracker and Local Search Audit reports?

-From March 1st, Yahoo will not be featured in Local Search Rank Checker Report and Local Search Audit reports.
+From March 1st, Yahoo will not be featured in Local Rank Tracker Report and Local Search Audit reports.
 You’ll no longer be able to request rankings from Yahoo or Yahoo Local, and these columns and sections will be removed from the relevant reports.

 We are making this change to historical reports, too, removing all Yahoo data in its entirety so that your charts showing rankings changes and progress are accurate, more representative of performance, and crucially, so that they don’t see a slump from the date we remove Yahoo.